Skip to content

 • Lets you explore basic stats quickly

-To analyze a specific directory:
+To analyze a specific directory or file:

 bash